 Nitrogen, symbol N, chemical formula N2 is colourless, odourless, tasteless, nonmetallic gas, and essential constituent of the living matter or group-15 periodic table element in chemistry.
-It is the most plentiful substance (78 percent by volume and 75 percent by weight) in the earth atmosphere as dinitrogen gas (N2) but the abundance of nitrogen in rocks and soils of the earth environment is remarkably low (about 19 ppm) comparable to gallium (Ga), niobium (Nb) and lithium (Li).
-Only nitrogenous minerals like KNO3 (saltpeter) and NaNO3 (Chile saltpeter) are isolated via nitric acid by the action of nitrifying or fixation bacteria.
+It is the most plentiful substance (78 percent by volume and 75 percent by weight) in the earth’s atmosphere as dinitrogen gas (N2).
+The abundance of nitrogen in rocks and soil of the earth environment is remarkably low (about 19 ppm) comparable to gallium, niobium, and lithium.
+Only nitrogenous minerals like potassium nitrate (saltpeter) and sodium nitrate (Chile saltpeter) are isolated via nitric acid by the action of nitrifying or fixation bacteria.

 In learning chemistry, naturally occurring nitrogen exists mainly of two sable isotopes like 14N and 15N with the relative abundance 14N/15N ∼ 272:1.
 These radioactive isotopes may be prepared or separated by an exchange reaction or by thermal diffusion.
 A British physicist, Ernest Rutherford in 1919 first introduced artificial facts of radioactive nuclear reaction by the bombardment of the alpha ray with N-14 isotope to form O-17 and protons particles.